valenciaHQ/pokedex-clone/README.md

 - React-query: Implements SWR (stale while revalidate) strategy for caching data will be fetched from pokemons API
 - Chakra-UI: UI library that has very useful, highly customizable components that supports responsiveness and WAI-ARIA follows
+- React-testing-library: For testing react components, i also used msw which is a tool to mock server responses.

 ### There is room for improvements!

-- Unit Testing with RTL and integration with Cypress
+- Better Unit Testing with RTL and integration with Cypress
 - Better UI - Improve data showed
-- Responsiveness
+- Better Responsiveness